jadecobra/python_tdd_exercises/source/basic_objects/booleans/index.rst

 * I add a comment

   .. code-block:: python
-    :lineno-start: 25
+    :lineno-start: 39
-    :emphasize-lines: 5
+    :emphasize-lines: 6

     # NOTES
+    # True is True
+    # True is an integer
+    # True is a boolean
     # True is NOT False
-    # True is NOT equal to False
-    # True is a boolean
     # bool(None) is False
+    # False is False
+    # False is an integer
+    # False is a boolean
     # False is NOT True
-    # False is NOT equal to True
-    # False is a boolean

 * I add an :ref:`assertion<what is an assertion?>` without bool_

   .. code-block:: python
-    :lineno-start: 20
+    :lineno-start: 34
     :emphasize-lines: 4

         def test_is_none_falsy_or_truthy(self):